Ask Rhod Gilbert

 Ask Rhod Gilbert is a British comedy panel show produced by Green Inc for the BBC.
-It began on 27 September 2010 and ended on 9 November 2011 on BBC One, it is presented by Rhod Gilbert with Greg Davies and Lloyd Langford as regular panelists.
+It began on 27 September 2010 and ended on 9 November 2011 on BBC One, it is presented by Welsh comedian Rhod Gilbert with Greg Davies and Lloyd Langford as regular panelists.

 Overview

 In each episode questions are asked by well-known personalities (many of these questions are set-ups for jokes) and members of the public, the host and his guests attempt to find the answers through studio demonstrations, experiments, archive clips, internet distractions, live phone calls and visual link-ups from home and around the world.

 The second series became more structured than the first, with four rounds making up each show.
 The first round, "A Famous Face Asks", begins with a video clip from a famous personality or personalities, with questions asked in each one.
 The second round, "The World Asks", involves a video-recorded question from a person around the globe, while the third round, "The Audience Asks", is a quickfire round with questions from the audience.
 The fourth round, "Our Special Guest Asks", involves a question from one of the panellists, and also involves a section entitled "Let's Go To The Lab", where either one or two of the show's 'regulars', Greg Davies, Lloyd Langford and Rhod Gilbert direct a studio demonstration, usually involving one (or two) of the remaining 'regulars' partaking in an "experiment" to help answering the question in that round, with the "experiment" usually involving some form of gunging or minor humiliation of those involved.